Japanese Zen: Zen and the art of...

-While Zen and the Art of Motorcycle Maintenance, by Robert M. Pirsig, was a 1974 bestseller, it in fact has little to do with Zen as a religious practice, nor with motorcycle maintenance for that matter.
+While Zen and the Art of Motorcycle Maintenance, by Robert M. Pirsig, was a 1974 bestseller, ZMM in fact has little to do with Zen as a religious practice, nor with motorcycle maintenance for that matter.
 Rather it deals with the notion of the metaphysics of "quality" from the point of view of the main character.
-Pirsig was attending the Minnesota Zen Center at the time of writing the book.
+As well as being a PhD Philosopher and an English teacher, his research involved periods living in India and Korea.
+By the time the book was published Pirsig was attending the Minnesota Zen Center and he used early royalties from his best seller to sponsor bringing Dainin Katagiri to the center.
 He has stated that, despite its title, the book "should in no way be associated with that great body of factual information relating to orthodox Zen Buddhist practice".
 Though it may not deal with orthodox Zen Buddhist practice, Pirsig's book in fact deals with many of the more subtle facets of Zen living and Zen mentality without drawing attention to any religion or religious organization.
+And indeed, Pirsig's main focus in ZMM and his later book Lila (1991) was to create an integration of Western and Eastern thought in his Metaphysics of Quality.

 A number of contemporary authors have explored the relationship between Zen and a number of other disciplines, including parenting, teaching, and leadership.
 This typically involves the use of Zen stories to explain leadership strategies.